92green/dataparcels/packages/dataparcels-docs/src/pages/examples/editing-arrays.md

 ## Drag and drop with react-sortable-hoc

 Dataparcels' plays nicely with [react-sortable-hoc](https://github.com/clauderic/react-sortable-hoc).
-Drag items up and fown to change their order.
+Drag items up and down to change their order.

 <EditingArraysSortableHoc />